Siftah/get_iplayer/install/osxhomebrew.md

 ### Perl Support

 Homebrew is designed to work with the system Perl installed with OS X, so no additional Perl installation is required.
 The OS X system Perl already includes the LWP and XML::Simple modules.
-Additional Perl modules may be installed using the [local::lib method](manual) described for Linux/Unix.
+Additional Perl modules may be installed using the [[local::lib method|manual]] described for Linux/Unix.

 ### External Programs